VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

      Optional TLS server name to use for connections to -notifier.url.
 By default the server name from -notifier.url is used Supports an array of values separated by comma or specified via multiple flags.
   -notifier.url array
-     Prometheus alertmanager URL, e.g. http://127.0.0.1:9093.
+     Prometheus Alertmanager URL, e.g. http://127.0.0.1:9093.
 List all Alertmanager URLs if it runs in the cluster mode to ensure high availability.
      Supports an array of values separated by comma or specified via multiple flags.
   -pprofAuthKey string
      Auth key for /debug/pprof/* endpoints.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings